The Marianthi Foundation Inc

 Based on the foundation's giving patterns, successful recipients share these characteristics:

 Institutional Alignment: Nearly all major grants go to institutions where family members are alumni or have served in leadership roles.
-Columbia University has received over $900 million since 2010, while Penn has received over $300 million total.
+Columbia University has received over $900 million since 2010, whilst Penn Arts & Sciences has received $239 million in total.

 Transformative Scale: The foundation prefers making large gifts that create lasting change.
 Their recent $400 million gift to Columbia established an entire institute for biomedical science.